Crohn disease - discharge

 You were in the hospital because you have Crohn disease.
 This is an inflammation of the surface and deep layers of the small intestine, large intestine, or both.
 Less often, other parts of your gastrointestinal tract can be affected.

-You may have had exams, lab tests, and x-rays.
-The inside of your rectum and colon may have been examined using a flexible tube (colonoscopy).
+You may have had exams, lab tests, stool tests, and imaging tests such as CT or MRI.
+The inside of your colon (large intestine) and ileum (last part of the small bowel) may have been examined using a flexible tube (colonoscopy).
 A sample of your tissue (biopsy) may have been taken.

 You may have been asked not to eat or drink anything and have been fed only through an intravenous line.
 You may have received special nutrients through a feeding tube.

-Surgeries you may have had include repair of a fistula, small bowel resection, or ileostomy.
+Surgeries you may have had include repair of a fistula, small bowel resection, dilation of a narrowing (called a stricture) or ileostomy.

 What to Expect at Home

 After a flare-up of your Crohn disease, you may be more tired and have less energy than before.
 This should get better.
 Ask your health care provider about any side effects from your new medicines.
 You should see your provider regularly.
-You may also need frequent blood tests, especially if you are on new medicines.
+You may also need follow-up blood and stool tests, especially if you are on new medicines.

 If you went home with a feeding tube, you will need to learn how to use and clean the tube and your skin where the tube enters your body.